 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-The so called inca bone, also known as the preinterparietal bone or os Inca, is a triangular sutural bone located at the previous site of the posterior fontanelle.
+The so-called Inca bone, also known as the preinterparietal bone, os Inca, Goethe's ossicle, and os ipactal is a triangular sutural bone located at the previous site of the posterior fontanelle.
 It is common and a normal variant.
-The inca bone is one of the Wormian bones.
+The Inca bone is one of the Wormian bones.

-It is so called because of the supposed high incidence of inca bones in Peruvian mummies.
+The Inca bone is so called because of the supposedly high incidence of Inca bones in Peruvian mummies 3.

 - 1. S.B.
 Nayak and K.V.
 Soumya "Unusual sutural bones at pterion" International Journal of Anatomical Variations (2008) 1: 19–20